aeyshubh/Voice-based-Pacman/README.md

 We had tried very hard to use the Speechly API for voice commands in the hack but wasn't able to do so , as my application was not working properly with it and hence at last we decided to switch on to Alan AI's API for voice instructions .

+## Technologies we used
+- JavaScript
+- Alan AI
+- CSS3
+- HTML5

 ## Preview
 ![image](https://user-images.githubusercontent.com/71369943/115174075-32321f80-a0e6-11eb-92dd-5e2a1a970f3b.png)
 ![image](https://user-images.githubusercontent.com/71369943/115174192-6c9bbc80-a0e6-11eb-8996-3cdb53c16998.png)